Tobotis/TeamsDiscordBot/README.md

 # TeamsDiscordBot
-Discord bot which manages a teams for example for gaming tournaments
+Discord bot which manages teams and their voice channels